jazz-community/rtc-timeboxplanning/README.md

 Today we offer you a binary distribution, which can be downloaded from this project and installed on your system.
 For license information see [License](LICENSE.md#license)

 ## Releases
-Already buit versions of the RTC-Timeboxplanning can be found within the Releases section
+Already built versions of the RTC-Timeboxplanning can be found within the Releases section

 ## Support
 Questions and problems can be reported by creating issues within this project.